frallebini/midicomb/README.md

     ├── metadata.yaml
     └── tune.mid
 ```
-where `metadata.yaml` contains the arguments of the corresponding run of `generate.py` and `tune.mid` is the generated MIDI file.
+where `metadata.yaml` contains the arguments of the corresponding run and `tune.mid` is the generated MIDI file.